USE OF COLOR IN MINERAL IDENTIFICATION

 GALLERY OF CHINESE CARVED JADE ART

-To the great advantage of the beauty of their art, Chinese carvers of jade were guided by themes and decorative motifs in the shaping of their carvings and the choices. . .
-Read More
+o the great advantage of the beauty of their art, Chinese carvers of jade were guided by themes and decorative motifs in the shaping of their carvings and the choices of decorative motifs adorning them[Ref1-7].

 HISTORY OF JADE CARVING IN CHINA